MusabMahmoodh/review-pulse/server/SCRIPTS.md

 ### Bootstrap Demo Data

-Create a demo restaurant with sample feedback, external reviews, and AI insights for testing.
+Create a demo teacher with sample feedback, external reviews, and AI insights for testing.

 **Usage:**
 ```bash